sameelarif/scribe/README.md

 npm run start
 ```

-After starting the web server, open it in your browser and use it to record your own mouse movement data.
+After starting the web server, open it in your browser and use it to record your mouse movement data.

 ### Model Training